Enter a new year of recycling, reusing, recovering. And the renewed energy to make a difference.

 They have also planned exciting exhibitions and extensive clean-ups as the months roll around.
 Keep checking their calendar for these fun events.

-So stay tuned, encourage others to visit the website to find everything from collection points to top recycling tips, and let’s get stuck into a year of success.
+So stay tuned, encourage others to visit the website to find everything from recycling drop-off points to top recycling tips, and let’s get stuck into a year of success.
 Best wishes for a prosperous New Year from all of us at PETCO.